 “… I translated the base pairs into binary, then ASCII and finally into a string of alphanumeric letters.”

 If you do create your own decoding (and/or encoding) algorithms, I would LOVE to see them!
 Can you code one in R or Python?
 What about a solution in Google Sheets?
-Tag me in a post on social media or contact me through this site and I’ll try to check them out and share them.
+Tag me in a post on social media or contact me through this site and I’ll try to check them out.
 If your tool is especially awesome, I’ll even link to it on this page!

 Decoding the Text

-If you have the encoded text, or part of it, and just want to jump straight into decoding it, you can use this tool on my site:
+If you just want to jump straight into decoding, you can use this tool on my site:

 Awesome!
 Okay, let’s talk a little bit about how to do that.
-First, let’s break the problem down into steps, based on the book:
+First, let’s break the problem down into steps, based on the book.
+Cat says she:

 Let’s talk through these steps one at a time.
 Depending on what language you’re coding in, you might mix up the way these steps are done.
 But let’s step through them like this anyway.